Dealing with Trolls and other “Uglies” on Travel Forums

 – As a poster: do basic research before asking a question, leave opinion or commentary out of the question, keep your question short and precise.
 These kind of questions solicit the best answers.

 It would be great if everyone could get along and that there was a level of respect and decorum that could be maintained between people.
 In theory, everyone can contribute and bring different viewpoints to a conversation.
-In practice that doesn’t happen.
+Does that happen?
+Sometimes.
+But mostly not.

 Related: The World of Travel Blogging in 2019